Had an issue with

 complaints submitted through Ajust

-I’d been trying for weeks to complete BankSA’s Verify ID request and kept hitting dead ends.
-I spent hours on the phone, got conflicting advice from different teams, and was warned my account would be suspended even though the process itself wasn’t working.
-Being treated like the problem, instead of being helped, was stressful and exhausting. - Ira
+I’d been trying for weeks to complete BankSA’s Verify ID request and kept hitting roadblocks.
+I spent hours on the phone and got conflicting advice from different teams.
+I was warned my account would be suspended even though the process itself wasn’t working.
+Being treated like the problem, instead of being helped, was unnecessarily stressful. - Ira

 I noticed a charge on my BankSA account for something I never ordered, and it immediately raised alarm bells.
-The money being taken without my consent disrupted my finances and left me worried about account security.
-I just wanted the bank to take the complaint seriously, investigate properly, and help me feel confident my money was safe again. - Erik
+The money being taken without my consent disrupted my finances and left me worried about my account security.
+I just wanted the bank to take the complaint seriously and help me feel confident my money was safe again. - Erik

-My BankSA account was hacked and thousands were taken through overseas transactions I didn’t authorise.
-While some money was returned, most wasn’t, and I was left without basics for weeks.
-The complaint process dragged on, my mental health suffered, and after years as a customer, I felt abandoned when I needed support the most. - Brigitte
+My BankSA account was hacked and thousand of dollars were taken through overseas transactions I didn’t authorise.
+While some money was returned, most wasn’t.
+The complaint process dragged on and after years as a customer, I felt abandoned when I needed support the most. - Brigitte

 I was locked out of my BankSA internet banking while overseas and had no way to contact the bank or access my money.
-Being stranded without funds left me scared, alone, and incredibly vulnerable.
-When I complained, it felt like there were no backup options or empathy for how serious the situation was. - Laura
+Being stranded without funds left me incredibly vulnerable.
+When I complained, it felt like there were no backup options or consideration for how serious the situation was. - Laura

 How other consumers